RichardByrne95/RBP-Flask/README.md

 -   All other images were sourced from [Unsplash.com](https://unsplash.com/).

+## Roadmap

+-   A page dedicated to each service (recording, mixing and mastering) will be developed in the future.

+-   A page dedicated to more samples of work will be develpped in the future.

+-   A blog is intended to be integrated into the site to host blog posts designed to help artists navigate the music indsutry.

+## Project Status

+-   This project is under continuous development by the owner.

+## Support

+-   Further information can be gotten by contacting the developer at hello@richardbyrneproductions.com

 ### Acknowledgements

+-   [Squarespace's Bedford Template](https://www.squarespace.com/) and [Awwwards.com](https://www.awwwards.com/) were used for design inspiration.

 -   Code Institute for giving me skills to create this project.